beatboxjs/ror-player/assets/tuneDescriptions/cochabamba.md

 In the Iron Lion Zion break (or break 1) everyone plays the rhythm of the Agogô with only one tone.

-In the Bra Break it’s the same rhythm, but this time the repi calls the four double-hits and the rest answers with two single-hits.
+In the Call Break it’s the same rhythm, but this time the repi calls the four double-hits and the rest answers with two single-hits.

 There’s also the cross-kicks, a break only for the Surdos where they skip the beats in the middle of one bar.
 If nothing